Ray combines his labour and employment and professional regulatory practice with active involvement in community and legal organizations.

 He is also active in matters of professional regulation where he advises and represents professional regulatory bodies and acts as a chair of discipline tribunals.

 Inducted as a Fellow of the American College of Trial Lawyers in 2009, Ray has been chosen by Best Lawyers in Canada as Lawyer of the Year – 2016 for Halifax in the area of Administrative and Public Law.
-He has also been selected by his peers for inclusion in The Best Lawyers in Canada 2017 in the fields of employee benefits law, administrative and public law and labour and employment law.
+He has also been selected by his peers for inclusion in The Best Lawyers in Canada 2019 in the fields of employee benefits law and labour and employment law.
+He is listed as a leading practitioner in labour law by the 2019 Canadian Legal Lexpert® Directory.

 He has been ranked AV Preeminent by Martindale-Hubbell for many years, which reflects the highest possible standing for legal ability and ethical standards.